TheRealXG/Calculator_CS/README.md

 This section will cover setting up a new RTEMS 6 install, adding the LIBBSD networking package, and building a sample BSP (Xilinx A9 QEMU) with this LIBBSD networking package.
 Finally it will cover compiling the application and some simple network configuration options.

 ### RTEMS Install <a name="install"></a>
-  1. This has been testing Ubuntu 18.04 and 20.10 though additionally required dependencies may vary.
+  1. This has been tested with Ubuntu 18.04 and 20.10 though additionally required dependencies may vary.
 With Ubuntu 18.04 LTS all necessary dependencies to install RTEMS should be handled in the install process, but if anything is found, simply use the "apt-install" functionality to install them.
   2.  `export PREFIX=$HOME/quick-start/rtems/6`
   3. `mkdir -p $HOME/quick-start/src`
   4. `cd $HOME/quick-start/src/`